-Management Plan and decision-making frameworks
+Management plan and decision making frameworks

 The basis for this management plan is the requirements of the Local Government Act 1974 and the Local Government Act 2002.
-This management plan is consistent with both of these Acts' requirements and constitutes the Draft Battle Hill Farm Forest Park Management Plan for the purposes of the Local Government Act 1974.
+This management plan is consistent with both of these Acts' requirements and constitutes the Battle Hill Farm Forest Park Management Plan for the purposes of the Local Government Act 1974.

-Briefly, the Local Government Act 1974 empowered Greater Wellington to hold, manage and purchase land for regional parks to protect natural, environmental, landscape, educational, heritage and archaeological values or for its recreational significance or potential.
-While the 2002 Act replaces much of the 1974 Act, the provisions from the 1974 Act relating to Wellington regional parks have been retained until 2007.
+Briefly, the Local Government Act 1974 empowered the Regional Council to hold, manage and purchase land for regional parks to protect natural, environmental, landscape, educational, heritage and archaeological values or for its recreational significance or potential.
+While the 2002 Act replaces much of the 1974 Act, the provisions from the 1974 Act relating to Wellington Regional Parks have been retained until 1 July 2008.
 Management plans are mandatory for each regional park controlled and administered by the Regional Council (section 619D).
-The contents and preparation of this draft management plan have followed the procedures set out in sections 619E-619H of that Act.
+The contents and preparation of this management plan have followed the procedures set out in sections 619E-619I of the 1974 Act.

-The 2002 Act provides a new framework for local authorities to play a broad role in promoting the social, economic, environmental and cultural well being of their communities through a sustainable development approach.
+The 2002 Act provides a new framework for local authorities to play a broad role in promoting the social, economic, environmental and cultural well-being of their communities through a sustainable development approach.
 The Act sets out principles and consultation requirements for local authorities in performing their functions and requires clear and transparent decision making processes.